-Mainstreaming child protection has always been a core aspect of child protection staff's work in UN field missions.
-However, the 2017 Child Protection Policy focuses on this theme and clearly defines the roles and responsibilities of almost all mission components, including the mission leadership (i.e. SRSG/HOM), the UN Police, the civilian sections and the military components.
+Mainstreaming child protection has always been a core aspect of child protection staff's work in United Nations peace operations.
+However, the 2017 Child Protection Policy focuses in on this theme and clearly defines the roles and responsibilities of almost all mission components, including the mission leadership (i.e., SRSG/HOM), the United Nations Police, the civilian sections and the military components.
 It requires some of these sections to create child protection focal points.
 The Policy validates child protection mainstreaming work and provides a framework for how you can systematically integrate child protection issues into your mission's work.